ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 - Using the `$or` operator
 - Case insensitive searches

-It's not uncommon that a properly tuned query delivers a factor 1000 speed-up, so it's definitely worth investigating.
+It's not uncommon that a properly tuned query delivers a factor 1000 speed-up.
+So it's definitely worth investigating.

 ### Problem 1: blocking operations
 This happens when you use an operator that needs all the data before producing results, so results can't be streamed.
 This is most common with aggregation operators such as `$sort`, `$group`, `$bucket`, `$count` and `$facet`.

 Possible solutions:
-- Create a compound index to support your query, and make sure that the sort order in the index is the same as in your query.
+- Create a compound index to support your query and make sure that the sort order in the index is the same as in your query.
 - Offload the query to a secondary member.
 - Work around the issue by using a precalculated count.